IngDavidTM/portfolio-yanua/README.md

 # Portfolio Yanua Ledesma
 > This is a personal project in which I made a portfolio for Yanua Ledesma.
-It was made using JS, HTML, CSS, Webpack, and APIs.
+It was made using JS, HTML, CSS, Webpack, APIs, and React.

 ## Built With